redhat-developer/lsp4ij/docs/DeveloperGuide.md

 ### Exclude all LSP4J dependencies

 LSP4IJ depends on [Eclipse LSP4J](https://github.com/eclipse-lsp4j/lsp4j) (Java binding for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol) and the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol).).
-It uses a given version of LSPJ and their classes are loaded in the LSP4IJ plugin class loader.
+It provides its own version of LSP4J and its classes are loaded in the LSP4IJ plugin class loader.

-Your IntelliJ Plugin should use `the same LSP4J classes than LSP4IJ` to avoid some `ClassCastException` errors.
-To do that you need to `exclude all LSP4J dependencies` from your plugin.
+Your IntelliJ Plugin must not embed its own version of LSP4J, in order to avoid conflicts with the version provided by LSP4IJ.
+Failing to do so will result in `ClassCastException` errors to be thrown.
+Make sure that the LSP4J dependency in your plugin is either declared with a `runtimeOnly` scope or excluded entirely, if it's included as a transitive dependency.

-Here a sample used in [Quarkus Tools](https://github.com/redhat-developer/intellij-quarkus) in [build.gradle.kts](https://github.com/redhat-developer/intellij-quarkus/blob/main/build.gradle.kts) to exclude LSP4J dependency from the [Qute Language Server](https://github.com/redhat-developer/quarkus-ls/tree/master/qute.ls) which have a dependency to LSP4J:
+Here is a sample used in [Quarkus Tools](https://github.com/redhat-developer/intellij-quarkus) in [build.gradle.kts](https://github.com/redhat-developer/intellij-quarkus/blob/main/build.gradle.kts) to exclude LSP4J dependency from the [Qute Language Server](https://github.com/redhat-developer/quarkus-ls/tree/master/qute.ls):

 ```
 implementation("com.redhat.microprofile:com.redhat.qute.ls:0.17.0) {